At about age 13, Zane Johnson began to notice a bump in the center of his chest, a bump that got larger as he got older.

 Children’s Mercy has the largest experience with this brace in the nation, and has found that almost all patients can be corrected using bracing, including Zane.

 The brace corrects the abnormal chest shape by applying the precise amount of external pressure necessary.
 A special device measures the pounds per square inch that the brace exerts, which is adjusted as the chest slowly assumes a normal shape.

 Depending on the severity of the pectus, most patients wear the brace six to 20 months, 23 to 24 hours a day.
-Zane received his custom-made brace in January 2015.
-An active high school student, he began by wearing it 20-plus hours a day, removing it to participate in school sports.
+An active high school student, Zane began by wearing it 20-plus hours a day, removing it to participate in school sports.

 Every two months, Zane and his family make the four-hour trip from his hometown of Le Grand, Iowa to Children’s Mercy so the brace can be adjusted.

 “At each appointment they monitor his progress and adjust the brace to put more pressure on the pectus,” Trudi said.